NonsoTheTechGuy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## 2. The path to success is to take massive, determined action

-Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
+Add `/action` to the `PATH`. `/action` should be the last directory the shell looks into when looking for a program.
 ```
 julien@ubuntu:/tmp/0x03$ echo $PATH
 /home/julien/bin:/home/julien/.local/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin